krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 The example employs *ArduinoJson* and *Serial* to let you control the servo with your Serial Monitor.
 The calibration for such a servo can be complicated task if you need to perform extra precise operations (see: [Metrology](https://en.wikipedia.org/wiki/Metrology)).
 It can be also very simple if you need it for non-critical applications.
-As like simple routes, let's play with this line: `servo.attach(SERVO_PIN, 540, 2540)`.
+As most of us love taking a simple route, let's play with this line: `servo.attach(SERVO_PIN, 540, 2540)`.
-How did I do it?
-Well, you need to issue a command:
+How did I come up with it?
+Well, you start with the default values and you issue a command:

 ```
 {"pos":0}